GLaDOS: Awards

 GLaDOS has won several awards in 2007 for her role in Portal.
 IGN editor Hilary Goldstein awarded her the "Best of the Worst Guiding Voices", commenting that it was between her and BioShock character Atlas.
 However, he gave the award to GLaDOS, citing her humor as the prime reason.
-GameSpy awarded her the "Best Character" award, stating that she came from the most unexpected place – a game that could have gotten by without a story.
+GameSpy awarded her the Best Character award, stating that she came from the most unexpected place – a game that could have gotten by without a story.
 They added that during the final encounter, her mood swings provided some of the most memorable dialogue in video game history.
 X-Play similarly awarded her with the best new character award.
-GamePro awarded GLaDOS, referred to as "The Voice" in their article, the most memorable villain award, describing the decision as a surprise upset, considering either Frank Fontaine of BioShock or Saren of Mass Effect to win.
-GLaDOS has received other awards, including "best nemesis of 2007" from Primo Technology, best new character from GameSpot, and character of the year from Man!ac.
+GamePro awarded GLaDOS, referred to as "The Voice" in their article, the most memorable villain award, describing the decision as a surprise upset, considering either Atlas/Frank Fontaine of BioShock or Saren of Mass Effect to win.
+GLaDOS has received other awards, including "Best Nemesis of 2007" from Primo Technology, best new character from GameSpot, and character of the year from Man!ac.
+During the 11th Annual Interactive Achievement Awards, the character of GLaDOS received an Interactive Achievement Award for "Outstanding Character Performance" by the Academy of Interactive Arts & Sciences.
 Game Informer also highlighted GLaDOS in a 2010 retrospective list, "Thirty Characters Who Defined a Decade".